Differentiation in the Classroom

 What does differentiation in the classroom really look like and how can teachers make sure they are growing all students?

-Differentiated instruction is done by recognizing that students have a variety of background knowledge and
+Differentiated instruction is done by recognizing that students have a variety of background knowledge and experiences, interests, and readiness, and then reacting appropriately.

 That sounds easy, but it isn't.
 Like anything else, using differentiated instructional activities becomes easier the more you do it but at the beginning it is tough.
 Planning and having an organized tracking system is absolutely essential to success.